nnsh93/JavaScript30-Challenges/Challenge #1 - JavaScript Drum Kit/README.md

 audio.currentTime = 0;
 audio.play();
 ```
 The ```audio.currentTime``` method is important because audio files has a duration of how long it will play.
-Without it, if the same keys is being pressed rapidly the next audio after the current active has ended won't sound until the it has ended.
+Without it, if the same keys is being pressed rapidly the next audio won't sound until the current active sound it has ended.

 ### ```key.addEventListener('transitionend', removeTransition)```
 This is important as it listens to any active transition that has ended.
 If it does, the removeTransition function is called.